-Figure 2: Recommend color coding data from UF site versus all other sites so readers understand diel pattern was observed at UF site only.
+Comment #12: Figure 2: Recommend color coding data from UF site versus all other sites so readers understand diel pattern was observed at UF site only.

-Author response: Thank you for the suggestion.
-We have colorcoded observations from the UF site to better articulate that the diel pattern was observed only at the UF site.
+Author response #12: Thank you for the suggestion.
+We have color-coded observations from the UF site to better articulate that the diel pattern was observed only at the UF site.

-Figure 3: Recommend using similar range for Y axes as much as possible, or at least group deployments with similar Y axes in the same row.
+Comment #13: Figure 3: Recommend using similar range for Y axes as much as possible, or at least group deployments with similar Y axes in the same row.
 Remove yellow line from N29, as fence was closed.
 Missing period of Bull Trout interactions in N2526.